-The Voysey Society appreciates that, although some of its sentiments may have been relevant to the writer at the time, they could cause offence today.
+The Voysey Society recognises that, although some of its sentiments may have been relevant to the writer, and its language unexceptional at the time, they will cause offence today.
 They do not reflect the opinion of the Society.
 Nevertheless, we believe it right to accurately reproduce previously published documents without acting as censors.

 In The Times of 8 December 1923 the following words occur : “It is evident that the old distinctions between class and class in the community are breaking down.
 Yet in the future the divisions between men may be more acute than ever, since they will no longer depend on differences of wealth, education or social standing, but on men’s conception of and response to spiritual realities.”
 Believing this to be profoundly true, it occurred to me that some reflection on this principle as it may affect the arts should be both timely and interesting.